 “She was 100 percent asking to be let in."

-Nathaniel Styer was working from home earlier this week when he noticed an unusual scene outside his apartment window.
+Nathaniel Styer was working from home when he noticed an unusual scene outside his apartment window.

 An intense burst of wind and heavy snowfall brought on by the polar vortex, known as a “snow squall,” started blanketing his Brooklyn neighborhood in white.

 And it seemed he wasn’t the only one who wanted to be inside.

 A tabby cat had hopped up on the window ledge and was scratching and rubbing against the screen.
 “She was 100 percent asking to be let in,” Styer told The Dodo.